-It should be reminded that, for INBO members, the term "basin" covers the basins of rivers, lakes and aquifers.
+It should be reminded that, for INBO members, the term "basin" covers the basins of rivers, lakes and aquifers, either local, national or transboundary.

-xx papers were presented during the conference.
+32 papers were presented during the conference and discussed.

-Prior to the EUROPE-INBO conference, a technical workshop was held gathering field stakeholders, decision-makers, and members of the EUROPE-INBO group.
-This workshop focused on restoring rivers and the Natural Water Retention Measures (NWRM), and the means to improve WFD implementation with better integration of European Directives and basin management.
+Prior to the EUROPE-INBO conference, two workshops were held:

+• A technical workshop on river restoration and Natural Water Retention Measures: This workshop gathered field stakeholders, decision-makers, members of the EUROPE-INBO group and representatives of NGOs present at the conference.
+It focused on restoring rivers and the Natural Water Retention Measures (NWRM), and the means to improve WFD implementation with better integration of European Directives and basin management.
 The workshop aimed to raise awareness of these approaches, to highlight the links between the directives and the multiple advantages of these measures, and to work together on how to communicate on the restoration of rivers and benefits of NRWM and on the ways to mobilize the stakeholders; who may be involved in practical projects in the field.